 This Webquest contains presentations, handouts, and discussion guides.
 There is an optional care planning assignment for nursing students.
 Students should follow their instructor’s guidance for which assignments are required.
-Click below for details on The Process page:
+Click for details on The Process and for many valuable resources:

 The Process > > > >

 Your performance may be evaluated by using the rubric on the evaluation tab.
 Grades for group work may be pass/no pass.
 A score of 8 or less, or lack of participation may be “no pass”.
 Any individual that did not participate with their group may receive an individual grade.